 This course is organized into weekly modules in UF's e-learning system, Canvas.
-The assigned work (eg, readings, videos, discussion boards, and assignments) for each module is clearly detailed in Canvas.
-In addition, the faculty and students meet synchronously once per week using Zoom.
+The assigned work (e.g., readings, videos, discussion boards, and assignments) for each module can be accessed via the corresponding link on the course home page in Canvas.
+Students are expected to complete the assigned work for each module by the posted due date.